jayaemekar/systemdesign/docs/Events.md

 ## WebSockets

-WebSocket provides Full duplex communication channels over a single TCP connection.
-It provides a persistent connection between a client and a server that both parties can use to start sending data at any time.
-The client establishes a WebSocket connection through a process known as the WebSocket handshake.
-If the process succeeds, then the server and client can exchange data in both directions at any time.
-The WebSocket protocol enables communication between a client and a server with lower overheads, facilitating real-time data transfer from and to the server.
-This is made possible by providing a standardized way for the server to send content to the browser without being asked by the client and allowing for messages to be passed back and forth while keeping the connection open.
-In this way, a two-way (bi-directional) ongoing conversation can take place between a client and a server.
+Over a single TCP connection, WebSocket delivers full duplex communication channels.
+It establishes a permanent link between a client and a server, allowing both parties to begin transferring data at any moment.
+The WebSocket handshake is the process by which the client establishes a WebSocket connection.
+If the operation is successful, the server and client can freely communicate data in both ways.

+The WebSocket protocol allows for low-latency communication between a client and a server, allowing for real-time data flow from and to the server.
+This is accomplished by providing a standardized method for the server to deliver content to the browser without the client's permission, as well as allowing messages to be passed back and forth while the connection is open.
+A two-way (bi-directional) continuing dialogue between a client and a server can be established in this manner.

 <p align="center">
   <kbd>